jfturcot/docker-ruby-jemalloc/README.md

 # docker-ruby-jemalloc
-Dockerfile to build the latest Ruby on Ubuntu with Jemalloc compiled in.
+Dockerfile to build the latest Ruby on ubuntu:latest with Jemalloc compiled in.